 Eating out Vegan while in Camden Maine. – I can guarantee that the Windward House B&B has strict vegan rules, I can not guarantee that the rest of the establishments are as strict.

-- The Bagel Café in downtown Camden Maine has a selection of bagels with tofu cream cheese
+– The Bagel Café in downtown Camden Maine has a selection of bagels with tofu cream cheese, I personally like the maple walnut tofu spread.

 – French and Brawn Market in downtown Camden Maine has vegan dumplings and other cold vegan takeout food in the back of the store in the refrigerator section.